 Arum plants are deer-resistant and quite easy to grow in a wide range of soils and moisture levels, although part sun and well-drained soils are best.
-Arum species are contrarians, as they are dormant in the summer and "wake-up" in the fall or winter, due to their native Mediterranean environment which has hot, dry, unpleasant summers and cool, moist winters.
+Arum lily species are contrarians, as they are dormant in the summer and "wake-up" in the fall or winter, due to their native Mediterranean environment which has hot, dry, unpleasant summers and cool, moist winters.

 I can think of few plants that provide such beautiful foliage in the winter garden as arum.
-The most popular species is Arum italicum, which boasts the best leaf patterns.
+The most popular species is the italian Arum italicum, which boasts the best leaf patterns.
 There are several named cultivars of Arum italicum, often in scarce supply.
 Arum lilies also produce a wide variety of large and colorful spathe and spadix flowers, some of which are interestingly fragrant.
-Arum flowers are followed by stalks of bright red berries after the foliage has gone dormant in late spring.
+Arum lily flowers are followed by stalks of bright red berries after the foliage has gone dormant in late spring.
 Try pairing Arum with plants that will fill in during their dormant period such as hosta, hemerocallis and iris.

-We grow and trial a wide variety of arum lilies for the woodland garden including many of the Arum italicum selections.
+We grow and trial a wide variety of arum lilies for the woodland garden including many of the italian Arum italicum selections.
 When you are ready to buy arum for your garden, we think you'll find our selection of arum plants for sale one of the best in the country.